rtavenar/blog/dtw.md

 Even cluster 1, which seems to be the purest one, suffers from this last pitfall, since the local oscillations that are observed towards the end of the series have a lower magnitude in the reconstructed barycenter than in the series themselves.

 Let us now swicth to Dynamic Time Warping as the core distance for our $k$-means algorithm.
-The resulting clusters are this time closer to what one could have expected:
+The resulting clusters are this time closer to what one could expect:

 <figure>
     <img src="fig/kmeans_dtw.svg" alt="$k$-means clustering with DTW" width="100%" />